At a glance: Highest-rated cash home buyers in Scranton

 In other words, the 50–70% ARV minus repairs isn't all profit.
 Most of the gap is made up of costs the investor absorbs so you don't have to.
 The discount is the price of speed and certainty.

 Our own data suggests that sellers who explored both paths typically net 20–40% more listing with an agent — though the full cost of a traditional sale narrows that gap more than most people expect.
-Of course, that assumes your home is in sellable condition, you can wait 2–3 months, and you can cover carrying costs in the meantime.
+Of course, that assumes your home is in sellable condition, you can wait a month or two, and you can cover carrying costs in the meantime.
+In a seller's market like this one, a well-priced listing may move quickly — which makes the traditional path more competitive than usual.

 Should you sell to a cash investor in Scranton?